Major overview

 3 reasons to study Environmental and Sustainable Systems Engineering at Murdoch

-- Gain practical experience with industry through Work Integrated Learning, site visits and industry focussed projects.
+- Gain practical experience with industry through Work Integrated Learning, site visits and industry focused projects.

-- Number one university in Western Australia for student engagement, teaching quality and medium graduate income for engineering and technology by the Good Universities Guide 2024.
+- Five-star rating and #1 university in Western Australia for learner engagement, teaching quality and skills development for Engineering and Technology at postgraduate level by the Good Universities Guide 2026.*

 What you’ll learn